apapamarkou/appimage_manager/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to contribute by submitting issues, pull requests, or suggestions.

-## Contact

-For any questions or support, please open an issue on the repository or contact the script author.